 Special education, as defined in the SpEd Rules, means specially designed instruction, at no cost to the parent(s) or the student who is an adult, to meet the unique needs of a student with a disability, including instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings; and instruction in physical education.
 The term includes speech language pathology services and may include other related services, travel training, and applied technology education, if they meet the definition of special education.
 Special education services are services provided to the student, and do not include consultation between teachers or monitoring a student's grades or work completion.
-At no cost means that all specially designed instruction is provided to students who are nondisabled or their parent(s) as part of the regular education program (see Chapters 5 and 8).
+At no cost means that all specially designed instruction is provided without charge but does not preclude incidental fees that are normally charged to students who are nondisabled or their parent(s) as part of the regular education program (see Chapters 5 and 8).